databrickslabs/cicd-templates/README.md

     - DATABRICKS_HOST: Databricks Host without orgid.
 Example "https://uksouth.azuredatabricks.net".
     - DATABRICKS_TOKEN: Databricks Personal Access Token of the user that will be used to run the automated pipelines.
     - MLFLOW_TRACKING_URI: Normally databricks.
-    - DATABRICKS_USERNAME: Username of the system user in the Databricks environment under which the artifacts will be registered.
     - CURRENT_CLOUD: Optional.
 Use the "CURRENT_CLOUD" environment variable to overwrite the cloud where the data pipelines will run.
 It takes precedence over the "cloud" parameter in the deployment.yaml file.

 - If you want to change the name of the variable group, you should do it in Azure Devops first and then reflect that name in the variables/group section of your az_dev_ops/azure-pipelines.yml file.